Faculty

 CSIL

-Silvia holds a Degree in Economics from Bocconi University in Milan.
+She holds a degree in Economics from Bocconi University.

 Chiara Pancotti